7 unexpected ways to make your home greener

 Beauty and cleaning products are a great start.
 Always opt for those that aren’t derived from petroleum or get crafty and make your own.

+It’s been a long time coming but slowly local governments and councils are phasing out single-use plastics, and hooray for that.
 Saying sayonara to cling wrap might sound daunting but there’s loads of alternatives like beeswax wraps, cloth food covers or glass jars.
 Swap out plastic straws for bamboo or metal and don’t forget your reusable bags and coffee cups too.

 You mightn’t have heard of off-gassing but you would’ve certainly experienced that smell that only comes with brand new furniture or paint.
 It’s due to the release of volatile organic compounds (VOCs) and sources generally include things like paint, veneer and laminate, resin and foam.
 Combat this by choosing more sustainable brands, buy second-hand or repurpose your old furniture.